Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation: Visual Perturbation Strategies

-Building upon our earlier observation (see Section~\ref{sec:observation}) that MLLMs often underutilize visual information in mathematical reasoning, we propose a lightweight visual perturbation framework aimed at encouraging stronger visual grounding and improving perceptual robustness.
+Building upon our earlier observation (see Section~\ref{sec:observation}) that MLLMs often underutilize visual information in multimodal reasoning, we propose a lightweight visual perturbation framework aimed at improving perceptual robustness.
 Our method involves applying controlled perturbations to input images that preserve core semantics while introducing visual variations.
 These perturbations are designed to challenge the model's ability to localize, extract, and reason over relevant visual information in the presence of noise, ambiguity, or structural shifts.